conda/conda/docs/source/r-with-conda.rst

   conda install -c <your anaconda.org username> custom-r-bundle

-For more information, see Christine Doig's blog post `Jupyter and conda for R <https://www.continuum.io/blog/developer/jupyter-and-conda-r>`_.
+For more information, see Christine Doig's blog post `Jupyter and conda for R language <https://www.continuum.io/blog/developer/jupyter-and-conda-r>`_.

 Next, let's look at :doc:`mro`.